 Skills Program Congratulations

-✨Congratulations to each girl who sat their Calisthenics Skills Exam in 2018!
+✨Congratulations to each girl who sat their Calisthenics Skills Exam!
 We are so proud of your hard work and dedication to our sport.

 Special thanks to Jacqueline Reber for organising the ACT Skills Program.

-A special mention for some of our high achiever for 2018 at the Grade 4 and Medals level:
+A special mention for some of our high achiever at the Grade 4 and Medals level:

 |Grade 4 Honours With Distinction:

 Documents, Videos and Music links to the Australian Calisthenics Federation website